Why Every Canna-Chef Should Have A Cream Whipper & Nitrous Oxide Charger

 Enjoy Your Cannabis Faster

-And these are the reasons why you should consider fusing your cannabis to your drinks and ingredients via a cream whipper:
+These are the reasons why you should consider adding cannabis to your drinks and ingredients via a cream whipper: